Crimson Shroud

-Crimson Shroud is a role-playing video game developed and published by Level-5, with assistance from Nex Entertainment.
-It was released for the Nintendo 3DS on December 13, 2012.
+is a role-playing video game developed and published by Level-5, with assistance from Nex Entertainment.
+It was released for the Nintendo 3DS in 2012 as part of Level-5's Guild compilation series, with it being released separately on the Nintendo eShop.

 Gameplay

-Crimson Shroud is based on tabletop role-playing games, using dice rolls to determine outcomes in combat.
+Crimson Shroud is based on tabletop role-playing games (tabletop RPGs), using dice rolls to determine outcomes in combat.

 Development

 Crimson Shroud was designed by Yasumi Matsuno.
 It was published by Level-5 as part of a compilation called Guild01, and Matsuno was given creative freedom to create a project along with other designers working on the Guild series of games.
 At the time of its release in 2012, it was the first video game which Matsuno worked on since Final Fantasy XII in 2006.
 While it was released as a part of a compilation in Japan, the English release split these four into individual releases for the Nintendo 3DS eShop.
 The game was composed by Hitoshi Sakimoto, who joined the project upon Matsuno's request, along with Mitsuhiro Kaneda, Azusa Chiba, Masaharu Iwata, and Kimihiro Abe.
 The soundtrack was released through Sakimoto's label Basiscape on June 27, 2012.